-Because sciatica is an inflammatory condition, with the sciatic nerve specifically being the target, sciatica fitness and exercise is one of the first recommendations from chiropractors.
-Sciatica is a series of symptoms from a variety of underlying medical causes and condition/s.
+Because sciatica is an inflammatory condition, with the sciatic nerve specifically being the target, sciatica fitness and exercise are among the first recommendations from chiropractors.
+Sciatica is a series of symptoms from various underlying medical causes and condition/s.
 This could be:

 - Too much sitting, which most of us are doing these days